|

 And they have the biggest incense that I’ve ever seen in my life!
 Pretty fascinating.

-The monastery is huge, with a few sections that you can visit, such as the garden area.
+The monastery is huge, with a few sections you can visit, such as the garden.
 The main highlight for me was the Grand Hall of Ten Thousand Buddhas!

 I’m always amazed by the intricate details of worship places around the world, from the roof, the doors, the colors used, and the little decorations around the place.

-The level of the artistry is elegant and challenging.
+The level of artistry is elegant and challenging.
 It always blows my mind away.

 6. Lunch – Subway (Takeout)